pgjdbc/www/documentation/head/connect.md

 	The default is zero, meaning that in `ResultSet` will be fetch all rows at once.
 	Negative number is not available.

+* `defaultRowFetchSizeInBytes = long`

+   Specifies default fetch size in bytes if fetch size not define manually.
+When specified value greater than zero it's enable adaptive fetch size - fetch size each round trip to database base on average row size from previous round trips.
+Adaptive fetch size allow fetch table with heavyweight rows by small fetch size, but also allow fetch table with lightweight rows by high fetch size, as result it improve performance tables with lightweight rows and also prevents from `OutOfMemoryException`.

+   `defaultRowFetchSizeInBytes` not support on postgres protocol level, that why this parameter define approximate value of fetch size in bytes, and it can be exceeded at least twice(in case of insufficient number of samples).
+For gets enough samples to estimate fetch size should be configure `defaultRowFetchSize` with enough count rows, it necessary to exclude case when firstly receive lightweight rows and by it rows estimates fetch size but next round trip contains only heavyweight rows(First estimate fetch size was not correct, because extended specified `defaultRowFetchSizeInBytes` limit).

+   The default is zero, meaning that in adaptive fetch size not apply on `ResultSet`.
+   Negative number is not available.

+* `rowsSizeEstimateSmoothingFactor = double`

+   Value should be greater than zero and less than one.

+   This property can be use only together with `defaultRowFetchSizeInBytes` and necessary to determine smoothing factor for function that estimate average rows size base on previous fetch data.
+Smoothing factor allow smooth noise in data when query return only lightweight rows and for example 1 percent of heavyweight rows, in that case without apply smoothing factor fetch size can change small value to with small to large very sharply and as result be the cause of `OutOfMemoryException`.

 * `loginTimeout = int`

 	Specify how long to wait for establishment of a database connection.
 The